khaptonstall/iOS-Accessibility-Guide/README.md

 - "Adjustable" represents the **role**, letting the user know this component allows for continuous adjustment through a range of values
 - The component has no **name**

-### Examples Where the System Needs Your Help
+## Building Accessible User Interfaces
 As we saw in the last example with the `UISlider`, the component had no **name**.
 How does the user know what they're changing the value of when they interact with the slider?
-This is where you come in.
+While UIKit components will often be accessible in the sense that a user can interact with them, it may not result in an enjoyable experience for the user and could even lead to confusion.
 Let's look at some situations where you'll need to assist iOS in making components fully accessible.

-#### System Components Without Text/Title Properties
+### System Components Without Text/Title Properties

 It's clear to us after seeing how a `UISlider` is read aloud to a user that we need to do a bit more work to ensure the component has a clear **name** to inform the user what exactly they're adjusting.
 Remember that the **name** is represented by the component's `accessibilityLabel`, so we only need one line of code:
 ```swift